Royal Malaysian Police Air Wing Unit: Roles

 A Eurocopter Squirrel AS-355N owned by Royal Malaysian Police Air Wing Units.

-PGU's role is to make surveillance from the air on the east coast and hinterland checking for pirate activities, smuggling and others criminal activities.
-Other than that PGU is also responsible to answer help calls by other branches RMP by observation through the air.
-This unit also responsible for rapid deployment of special forces and to ferry senior police officers.
+PGU's role is to make surveillance from the air on the east coast and hinterland checking for pirate activities, smuggling and other criminal activities.
+PGU is also responsible to answer help calls by different RMP branches by observation through the air.
+This unit is also responsible for rapid deployment of special forces and to ferry senior police officers.
 Currently, PGU owns 14 helicopter, 6 Cessna 208 Caravan, 5 Pilatus PC-6 Porter and 5 Beechcraft Super King Air fixed wing aircraft.
-In addition, PGU also operates unmanned aerial vehicle for surveillance role.
+In addition, PGU also operates an unmanned aerial vehicle for surveillance role.